Orika Africa

 Clothing

-• Long trousers (sun protection, bush walking); culturally appropriate longer shorts or capris are also acceptable
+• Full-length trousers for sun protection and bush walks; modest shorts or capris are also fine

 Footwear & accessories

-• Comfortable, sturdy closed-toe walking shoes or sneakers with socks
+• Solid, comfortable closed-toe shoes or trainers, worn with socks

-• Hiking boots if your itinerary includes trekking (break them in before the trip)
+• Hiking boots for any trekking activities — wear them in thoroughly before the trip

 Gear & essentials

-• Camera with extra memory cards and batteries
+• Camera body with spare memory cards and charged batteries

-• Sunscreen, insect repellent, lip balm with SPF
+• High-SPF sunscreen, insect repellent, and SPF lip balm

-For beach itineraries along the coast, pack reef shoes and a modest cover-up for times when moving beyond the resort.
-For trekking, add hiking socks and an optional walking stick.
+If your itinerary includes the Kenyan coast, bring reef shoes and a modest cover-up for venturing away from the beach.
+For trekking excursions, add a pair of good hiking socks and optionally a walking stick.

 Gratuities